 Christine Jasoni’s work builds on the research of past scientists – much of what is possible today was unthinkable 50 years ago.
 In addition to learning from past scientists, Christine collaborates with scientists in other fields such as neurology and psychology and liaises with organisations such as Autism New Zealand.

-Visit the Laboratory of Developmental Neuroendocrinology for more information about Christine’s research.
+Visit the University of Otago's Centre for Neuroendocrinology for more information about Christine’s research.